VISEGRAD BLOG: Corruption still rots Central Europe from the head

 In Czechia (54), populist former premier Andrej Babis was accused by the opposition of taking over the state, and Transparency International docked the country five points during his government.
 However, now that it is in power, the five-party centre-right coalition government is currently convulsed by a bribery scandal within the Mayors and Independents Party.

-Meanwhile in Poland (56), the ruling Law and Justice party claims to be purging the country of the influence of former Communist tycoons and judges, while it builds new state champions run by its own men.
+Meanwhile in Poland (56), the ruling radical rightwing Law and Justice party claims to be purging the country of the influence of former communist tycoons and judges, while it builds new state champions run by its own men.

-Only in Slovakia (52), which rose four places, are their signs of hope, though even there the ruling rightwing government is struggling to dismantle the corrupt networks built up by the governments of former premier Robert Fico, and may soon collapse, giving him a chance to return to power.
+Only in Slovakia (52), which rose four places, are there signs of hope, though even there the ruling rightwing government is struggling to dismantle the corrupt networks built up by the governments of former premier Robert Fico, and may soon collapse, giving him a chance to return to power.

 Corrupt habits